Pricing

 Ask these questions before adding a mention to your outreach list:

-- Is the content editorial?
+• Is the content editorial?
 Mentions in genuine articles, reviews, and guides are worth pursuing.
-Mentions in scraped content, auto-generated pages, or thin affiliate sites are not.
+Mentions in scraped content, auto-generated pages, or thin affiliate sites aren’t.

 AI Training Data Potential

 This is the evaluation layer most brands miss in 2026.
-Sites that AI models actively learn from during training tend to share certain characteristics:
+The sites AI retrievers frequently surface for your category tend to share a handful of characteristics:

 When you convert an unlinked mention into a backlink on a site that feeds AI training data, you strengthen both your search rankings and your likelihood of appearing in LLM-generated recommendations.